Krunklehorn/io-scene-gzrs2/README.md

 ![Basic Material](meta/basicmaterial_230902.jpg)

-##### Notes on texture paths, labels and valid data subdirectories...
+#### Notes on texture paths, labels and valid data subdirectories...

-In Blender, if an Image Texture node does not use a label, it will simply display the name of whatever image data block it is assigned to.

-The path Blender uses to refer to an image on disk is not always relative to your .elu's export directory.
-It may also contain two filetype extensions, the latter of which should be omitted in the context of the RealSpace2 engine.

-To work around this, the plugin will search the image path for a valid RealSpace2 data subdirectory so that the path written to the .elu is relative to GunZ.exe.
-It will also remove the second extension if multiple are present. (ex: tex.bmp.dds -> tex.bmp)
+RealSpace2's .elu format references textures using relative file paths.
+Paths are either relative to the .elu or relative to GunZ.exe.

+Blender on the other hand, references textures using absolute file paths.
+Paths are always relative to your system's root. (ex: C:/...)

 If you get this error during export...

     Unable to determine data path for texture in ELU material!

-...this means the image path does not contain a valid RealSpace2 data subdirectory.
+...this means one of your Image Texture node labels does not contain a valid RealSpace2 data subdirectory.
 Valid data subdirectories are...

     'Interface', 'Maps', 'Model', 'Quest', 'Sfx', 'Shader', 'Sound' or 'System'

 This check is not case sensitive.

-You can override this check by labeling an Image Texture node, (right click -> rename) allowing explicit control over what path is written.
+To work around this, we control what path is written during export by labeling an Image Texture node. (right click -> rename)

-During import, texture paths without a directory, valid or not, apply this override automatically to preserve their behavior when loaded by RealSpace2.
+- If an Image Texture node has no label, the file name of the image is written, which RealSpace2 interprets as .elu relative.
+- If it does have a label, the file path needs to be relative to Gunz.exe.

+The plugin will automatically truncate and verify the result for you.
+It will also remove the second extension if multiple are present. (ex: tex.bmp.dds -> tex.bmp)

+#### Examples of valid node labels:
+- "model\woman\shoes.tga"
+- "Documents\My Custom Gunz Content\SFX\fireball.bmp.dds"

+#### Examples of invalid node labels:
+- "shoes.tga" -> just omit the label entirely
+- "Documents\My Custom Gunz Content\shoes.bmp.dds" -> rearrange your folders, include a data subdirectory

-### Lightmaps
+### Lightmap Export (.lm)

 * overwrite only
 * supports image data as well as UVs